top of page

 • Modular planters offer flexibility and customization, allowing for various configurations and easier reconfiguration as needs change.

-• Traditional planters are known for their durability and aesthetics, using materials like aluminum and concrete that withstand the elements and enhance visual appeal.
+• Traditional planters are known for their durability and aesthetics, often made of materials like aluminum and concrete that withstand the elements and enhance visual appeal.

-• Water conservation and maintenance differ between planter types, with modular planters often utilizing advanced systems for reduced water usage, while traditional planters may require more regular upkeep.
+• Water conservation and maintenance differ between planter types: modular planters often use advanced systems to reduce water use, while traditional planters may require more frequent upkeep.

 sketch Modular vs Traditional Planters